Cold Email Inbox Rotation Strategy: The Technical Guide to Scaling Without Burning Domains

 - 10,000 emails/day: 100 domains, 2 inboxes each.
 At this scale, domain management automation becomes essential.
 Monthly infrastructure cost: $1,200 to $1,600 in hosting

+For the complete email copy and personalization strategies to run through this infrastructure, see our cold email sequence writing guide and our guide to AI-powered cold email personalization.
 These numbers are conservative and built for long-term sustainability.
 Agencies that push limits get short-term volume gains followed by catastrophic deliverability failures.
 Build the infrastructure to last, not to impress a metrics dashboard.
-Once your infrastructure is solid, layer in AI-powered sending with our AI SDR cold email automation guide.

 Join 215+ AI Agency Owners